 - Sitting upright when eating

-If you think you or someone you love may be suffering from a swallowing disorder, contact our office today for a thorough evaluation and treatment plan.
+If you think you or someone you love may be suffering from a swallowing disorder, contact our office for a thorough evaluation and treatment plan.
+Call us today at 404.257.1589 (Atlanta) or 770.777.1100 (Alpharetta), or book an appointment online now.